torchbox/migration-lite-streamfield/README.md

 Wagtail's `StreamField` is flexible and powerful, but that flexibility often comes at a price in client projects.

-The native implementation has included information about the blocks in a StreamField in migrations pretty much from the beignning.
+The native implementation has included information about the blocks in a StreamField in migrations pretty much from the beginning.
 Personally speaking, it's a decision I've come to respect.
 It makes sense from a 'framework' perspective, because you never truly know how your code is being used, or what developers might need to do within a data migration.
 However, there's no denying it adds a degree of overhead to most client projects:

 - Each time you add a new block, you must generate a migration for any model you decide to add it to.
 - Each time you change the definition of an existing block, you must generate a migration for any model that uses it.